frontity/frontity/README.md

 Do you love WordPress and React?
 Do you have any doubts or feedback?
 Come join our [community forum](https://community.frontity.org)! ❤️

 Frontity also welcomes contributions.
-Plus, you can get free swag!
-You can contribute coding, but there are many other ways to support the project and get involved >> [How to contribute?](https://docs.frontity.org/contributing/how-to-contribute)
+There are many ways to support the project, get involved, and get free swag!
+If you don't know where to start this guide might help >> [How to contribute?](https://docs.frontity.org/contributing/how-to-contribute).

 # » Open source